hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/C_C++/README.md

 eof             ''                                          Loc=<f.c:8:2>
 ```

-As seen in the results, the whole code is broken up into individual tokens and then represented as a token stream.
-Lexical analysis reads the input program character by character and gives information about the start of the line, the leading space in the code, and where each token is located.
+As seen in the results, the entire input program is broken up into individual tokens and then represented as a token stream.
 If the lexical analyzer finds an invalid token (like a variable name which begins with a numeric digit, for example), it generates an error.
 Notice that no tokens contain whitespace - lexical analysis is responsible for removing any white space as well as comments, which are unnecessary for the subsequent phases.
 After creating the tokens, the next step of the compiler is to develop the Abstract Syntax Tree (AST).

 ## Creating Abstract Syntax Tree

-An AST does not include inessential punctuations and delimiters like semicolons, braces, parentheses, etc. Instead, these delimiters help guide the parser (the tool which builds an AST), and indicate what grammatical construct it can expect.
+An AST does not include inessential punctuations and delimiters like semicolons, braces, parentheses, etc. which we saw had their own tokens.
+Instead, these delimiters help guide the parser (the tool which builds an AST), and indicate what grammatical construct (or _production_) it should expect.

 To create an AST for our sample `f.c` program, we will use `clang` once again: